RAMLEH WAR CEMETERY

 From Tel Aviv, take road number one (Ayalon) south towards Jerusalem.
 Leave at the exit signposted Lod/Ramleh.
 This is the exit after Ben Gurion Airport.
 Proceed along Route 40 for approximately 5 kilometres.
 At the traffic lights signposted Lod (South) turn right.
 At the roundabout turn left.
 The Cemetery entrance is on the left, after 400 metres.

 Wheelchair access to the cemetery is possible via the main entrance.
-For further information regarding wheelchair access, please contact our Enquiries Section on telephone number 01628 507200.
+For further information and enquiries please contact firstname.lastname@example.org

 PLEASE NOTE : The 1914-1918 section has many grave references identical to the 1939-1945 and Post War sections.
 Please check you are in the correct part of the cemetery by a simple check of the dates on the headstones.
 The cemetery layout plan is available online at www.cwgc.org